Root > Customizing EurekaLog > Coding > Subclassing

 This sample uses a combination of custom class and event handler to reach the desired goal.

-Example #3: override original class.
+Example #3: overriding original class (altering dialog)

 Suppose that you want to alter original behavior/class, but don't want to create a new class (with new name), because this will require you to alter options as well.
 Instead, you want just to set up options at design time and provide altered behavior at run-time.